Updated 2 weeks ago

 Cost and warranty

-That said, FranklinWH is offering its installer partners different pricing and bonuses for selling a certain number of units, so you may find a better deal than the prices listed above.
+That said, FranklinWH offers its installer partners different pricing and bonuses for selling a certain number of units, so you may find a better deal than the prices listed above.
 Also, your final cost is likely to be lower, considering the FranklinkWH battery qualifies for the federal clean energy tax credit.

 If the system suffers a defect within the warranty period, FranklinWH will repair the defective equipment or replace it with a new or refurbished battery.